cosmos/ibc-go/modules/light-clients/06-solomachine/spec/01_concepts.md

 ```

 NOTE: At the end of this process, the sequence associated with the key needs to be updated.
 The sequence must be incremented each time proof is generated.
+The proof height provided
+to the SDK messages are discarded and not used.

 ## Updates By Header